 The Open Doors program is for 16-20 year olds who have either dropped out of high school or on the verge of dropping out and are interested in returning to school and completing their high school diploma.
-Students simultaneously accumulate high school and college credits, earning their high school diploma while progressing toward a certificate or associates degree.
+Students simultaneously accumulate high school and college credits, earning their high school diploma while progressing toward a certificate or associate degree.

 Students selected to participate in the Open Doors program will receive a scholarship for tuition and books.

 The Open Doors staff is committed to providing the support necessary for educational success.
 New students join one of two learning communities, morning or afternoon which meets 4 or 5 days a week.
 A learning community is a group of students who take all of their first quarter (Foundation) courses together.
 In the Foundation term, students will have a resource specialist who will act as an academic coach.
 The resource specialist guides students through the college experience as an academic adviser, instructor and a mentor.
 They will assist students with different facets of the college experience-everything from teaching students about careers and time management to providing referrals to community resources.

 During the Foundation quarters students take reading, writing, and math, plus a college strategies class where students learn how to take effective notes, study for tests, and juggle school, work, and family life.
 Students will also spend time on career exploration to help them focus their goals and select a program of study at Lake Washington Institute of Technology.
 Students are required to earn a GPA of 2.5 or higher in order to move on to the second quarter of foundation.
 At the end of second quarter Foundation, students must earn a GPA of 2.5 or higher to move into the college.
 Students who had little chance of even graduating from high school are earning their diplomas and succeeding in college.
 They are pursuing college degrees and challenging careers.
 In short, they are reinventing themselves for a better future!